rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_The_Cloud_of_Becoming.md

 - [ ] I recognize value in minds unlike mine.
 - [ ] I expect to revise myself.

 No one checks all boxes on day one.
-Civium doesn’t score you.
+CoCivium doesn’t score you.
 But it listens.

 ---